What is grooming?

 The grooming process.

 3. Gaining trust and keeping secrets.
-The groomer tries to gain the victim’s trust through gifts, attention, sharing secrets, and other actions that make them feel as if they are in an affectionate relationship that they have to keep secret.
+The groomer tries to gain the person's trust through gifts, attention, sharing secrets, and other actions that make them feel as if they are in an affectionate relationship that they have to keep secret.

 5. Attempting to make the behaviour seem normal.
 It can be difficult to recognise grooming when there is not a big age difference.
 Warning signs include if the relationship must be kept secret, if the person who is older has excessive influence or control or is constantly pushing the boundaries of the younger person.